 The other day, my friend and I were out at one of my favorite local Japanese restaurants.
 It was my turn to pay for lunch, so I ordered a couple of bowls of my favorite ramen.
 Then, my friend suddenly asked, “Wait; aren’t ramen noodles made with milk?
 I’m lactose-intolerant.”

-I’d never considered this before, so I double-checked with the waiter to make sure.
+I’d never considered if there was milk in ramen before, so I double-checked with the waiter to make sure.
 He quickly explained that it’s a common misconception that ramen noodles contain dairy because ramen noodles are made from an egg noodle base.

 However, lactose-intolerant individuals will be happy to find out that ramen noodles are not made using any dairy.
 This means you can eat ramen to your heart’s content without having to worry about those nasty “side effects” that milk-based products typically give you.